 QUALIFYING FOR LIFE INSURANCE AFTER YOU HAVE BEEN DIAGNOSED WITH PTSD

 Life insurance companies view PTSD as a medical condition that can never be fully cured.
 Once a person has been diagnosed with PTSD the life insurance company never changes its view of the person even if the person has been successfully treated.

-There are a lot of medical conditions that life insurance companies treat the same way as PTSD so people suffering from this condition should not feel discouraged.
-Examples is someone that had a heart attack 10 years ago, the life insurance company will always view that person as someone that has a heart attack even if the person is now completely healthy today.
+There are a lot of medical conditions that life insurance companies treat the same way as PTSD, so people suffering from this condition should not feel discouraged.
+Examples are someone that had a heart attack ten years ago; the life insurance company will always view that person as someone that has a heart attack even if the person is now completely healthy today.

 HOW CAN THE OUTLOOK OF AN INSURANCE POLICY BE IMPROVED?

 It is pretty easy and straightforward; we need to convince the life insurance company that even though you were diagnosed of PTSD in the past, you have now successfully managed or treated the condition.
-This is can be achieved by applying for a fully underwritten term or permanent life insurance policy which is going to require that you:
+This can be achieved by applying for a fully underwritten term or permanent life insurance policy that requires that you:

 - Complete a thorough life insurance application.

 - Allow the insurance company to order a prescription database check.